-Counseling services are available for all students at Martinsville High School.
-School Counselors advise students on topics such as career information and occupational information, in addition to helping students interpret test scores.
-The counselors are willing to help the students with concerns whether they are social, school, or home problems.
+Counseling services are available to all students at Martinsville High School.
+The role of the school counselor is to advise students about topics such as careers, occupational information, and to assist students with interpreting test scores.
+In addition, counselors are available to students who may have personal concerns about social, school, or home issues.

-School Counselors help to establish lines of communication between staff and students.
+School counselors also help to establish lines of communication between staff and students.
 Experienced, licensed counselors are available throughout the school day and by appointment.
 Strict confidentiality is maintained.

 The counseling department maintains a library of information on colleges, financial aid opportunities, and vocational information for student, faculty, and community use.
 Detailed information on most post-secondary institutions in Indiana is available.
 The counseling department also maintains and distributes information on current financial aid resources available for post-secondary education.
 Career information is also available through the Counseling Department.